Streamline repetitive FE preprocessing tasks

 Watch our webinar to learn how MSC Apex reduces the time for engineers building Sesam analyses.
 Experts from both MSC Apex and Sesam will showcase the benefits and demonstrate the new workflow to streamline processes (floating offshore wind turbines and ships).

 - Importing the CAD model directly into MSC Apex

 - Python-enabled automation tools for Repeated workflows, optimized for offshore engineers using Sesam

-Stefan Tynelius, Business Developer Specialist EMEA, MSC Apex Software - After graduating from Chalmers University of Technology with a Masters degree in Mechanical Engineering, Stefan joined Volvo Car Corporation.
-His role in the CAE department involved body NVH work in vehicle programs but also advanced engineering projects with focus on method development.
-In 2002 he joined the Ford Motor Company of Australia, where he extended the scope to Complete Vehicle NVH CAE , still focusing on both vehicle programs and CAE methods.
+Stefan Tynelius, Business Developer Specialist EMEA, MSC Apex Software - After graduating from the Chalmers University of Technology with a master’s degree in mechanical engineering, Stefan joined Volvo Car Corporation.
+His role in the CAE department involved body NVH work in vehicle programs and advanced engineering projects focusing on method development.
+In 2002 he joined the Ford Motor Company of Australia, where he extended the scope to Complete Vehicle NVH CAE, still focusing on both vehicle programs and CAE methods.
 Stefan joined MSC Software, now Hexagon, in 2006, where he holds his current position.
-Stefan is passionate about empowering clients through technology and has the pleasure of working across multiple industries, with a focus on marine and offshore structures.
+Stefan is passionate about empowering clients through technology and has the pleasure of working across multiple industries, focusing on marine and offshore structures.

-Chris Kubes, Software Support Engineer Engineer - Digital Solutions at DNV - Chris graduated from Texas A&M University with a degree in Aerospace in 2002.
-He has worked in both aerospace and offshore industries as an engineer for the past 17 years.
-Currently, Chris holds the role of Software Support Engineer for floating structure design and has been in this position for the past 6 years.
+Chris Kubes, Software Support Engineer Engineer - Digital Solutions at DNV - Chris graduated from Texas A&M University with an Aerospace degree in 2002.
+He has worked in the aerospace and offshore industries as an engineer for 17 years.
+Currently, Chris holds the Software Support Engineer role for floating structure design and has been in this position for six years.